-You're on the hunt for that dream animation job and you've got some amazing work to feature in your killer design portfolio.
+You're on the hunt for that dream animation job and you've got some amazing 3D art to feature in your killer design portfolio.
 But how exactly do you go about putting your showreel together to catch the eye of a potential employer?
-Here, Pixar's Allison Rutland reveals the dos and don'ts for crafting a showreel that makes the right impression.
+Here, Pixar's Allison Rutland reveals her dos and don'ts for crafting a showreel that makes the right impression.

 In your showreel you only want to show your very best work – no fillers.
-Also: Don’t cut it together like a music video where no one piece is shown in its full length
+Also: Don’t cut it together like a music video where no one piece is shown in its full length.